NewRedo/sagepay-server/README.md

 ## Overview

 Knowledge of the [Server Integration](https://www.sagepay.co.uk/support/find-an-integration-document/server-integration-documents) is essential.
+In particular, you require a SagePay account, vendor id, gateway URL and to whitelist the IP address of the server you plan to use to host your integration.

 This module provides utility a utility to correctly parse and format messages to Sage Pay and Express handler functions that handle the HTTP requests and